evelynh/teambolt473/README.md

 # Team Bolt Github Repository

+*Course project for CPSC473: Intelligent Robotics Lab exploring human perception of chasing in real life.*

 This repository consists of the following:
 * Documents:
     * Data from the two versions of the study, both in original form and cleaned